kubeflow/manifests/proposals/20220926-contrib-component-guidelines.md

 **Authors**: Kimonas Sotirchos kimwnasptd@arrikto.com

-The motivation behind this proposal is to fully document expectations and requirements that componetns under `/contrib` should satisfy.
+The motivation behind this proposal is to fully document expectations and requirements that components under `/contrib` should satisfy.
 This will make it more clear how to use a component, how it integrates with Kubeflow, the problems it tries to solve as well as dependency versions.